 (4) Team of professional engineers with an average of 15 years of experience to provide optimal online assistance and on-site service and support.

 (5) Worldwide operations and assistance with all language capabilities to support local projects.

-NEWater reverse osmosis membrane separation technology, as a new purification technology with environmentally friendly, no secondary pollution, high treatment efficiency, and good water output, is increasingly used in mining operations.
+NEWater reverse osmosis membrane separation technology, as a new purification technology with environmentally friendly, has no secondary pollution, has high treatment efficiency, and has good water output, and is increasingly used in mining operations.
 This method is more economical and easy to use, has lower costs, and meets the needs of mining operations.
 If you have a need for this or related technical advice, just contact our engineers.
 We can provide you with professional and powerful technical support and equipment support.